andrei-eduard-s/Temperature-conversion-program/README.md

-# Temperature-conversion-program
+# Temperature-conversion
-Temperature conversion program in Python
+A temperature conversion program written in Python